How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Linting integration

-Aider can automatically run your linter after every code change and fix any issues it introduces:
+Aider can run your linter after every change and fix anything it broke:

 aider --auto-lint --lint-cmd "eslint --fix src/"